 So, based on the above formula, the ROE for Texas Instruments is:

-Firstly, we acknowledge that Texas Instruments has a significantly high ROE.
+First thing first, we like that Texas Instruments has an impressive ROE.
 Second, a comparison with the average ROE reported by the industry of 16% also doesn't go unnoticed by us.
-This probably laid the groundwork for Texas Instruments' moderate 12% net income growth seen over the past five years.
+Probably as a result of this, Texas Instruments was able to see a decent net income growth of 15% over the last five years.

 Additionally, Texas Instruments has paid dividends over a period of at least ten years which means that the company is pretty serious about sharing its profits with shareholders.
-Our latest analyst data shows that the future payout ratio of the company over the next three years is expected to be approximately 58%.
-As a result, Texas Instruments' ROE is not expected to change by much either, which we inferred from the analyst estimate of 54% for future ROE.
+Our latest analyst data shows that the future payout ratio of the company is expected to rise to 65% over the next three years.
+Accordingly, the expected increase in the payout ratio explains the expected decline in the company's ROE to 43%, over the same period.